awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_attach.md

 # Attaching and detaching service control policies<a name="orgs_manage_policies_scps_attach"></a>

-When signed in to your organization's management account \(formerly known as the "master account"\), you can attach a service control policy \(SCP\) that you previously created\.
+When signed in to your organization's management account, you can attach a service control policy \(SCP\) that you previously created\.
 You can attach an SCP to the organization root, to an organizational unit \(OU\), or directly to an account\.
 To attach an SCP, complete the following steps\.

 **Minimum permissions**
 To attach an SCP to a root, OU, or account, you need permission to run the following action: